An official website of the State of Oregon

 Public transportation agencies providing rural services.

-Eligible projects include operations, mobility management, purchased service, and preventive maintenance
+Operations, mobility management, purchased service, and preventive maintenance.

 The main purpose of the Federal Transit Administration’s (FTA) Low or No Emission Program (Low-No Program) is to support the transition of the nation’s transit fleet to the lowest polluting and most energy efficient transit vehicles.
 The Low-No Program provides funding to state and local governmental authorities for the purchase or lease of zero-emission and low-emission transit buses.
 This also includes acquisition, construction, and leasing of required supporting facilities.

-Funding comes from the FTA's 5339 Program with available funds of $130 million for this solicitation
+Funding comes from the FTA's 5339 Program with available funds of $1.10 billion in federal fiscal year 2023.

 Project Budget: Applicants are encouraged to identify scaled funding options in case insufficient funding is available to fund a project at the full requested amount.
 If an applicant indicates that a project is scalable, the applicant must provide an appropriate minimum funding amount that will fund an eligible project that achieves the objectives of the program and meets all relevant program requirements.
 The applicant must provide a clear explanation of how the project budget would be affected by a reduced award.
 FTA may award a lesser amount whether or not a scalable option is provided.